Then we realised that travelers might be wondering what to pack for Interrailing in Europe.

 Just pack some pen and paper in a small side pocket somewhere.

-Chances are good that it will come in handy!
+Chances are good that it will come in handy at some point during your trip!

 Padlocks have one main use: locking up stuff.